 If your skin still doesn’t respond, a fungus could be responsible for the problem of dry, cracked fingers and splitting skin.
 You might want to try using Vicks VapoRub.
 With camphor, menthol, eucalyptus oil, cedar leaf oil, nutmeg oil, petrolatum, and proven fungus fighting ingredient of thymol, it could be the solution that ends your misery.

 Something else that you should think about involves the type of soap that you normally wash your hands with.
 Try changing strong antibacterial soaps for something milder for washing your hands.
 A bar that has lotion built in the formula could help reduce irritation.

 Washing dishes manually also contributes to increasing the likelihood of drying out our hands.
 Though it is clumsy to use rubber gloves, they can help defend the hands from harsh, drying detergents and water better than going without.

 Since the air inside your home is extra dry, which increases your chances of this problem, you may want to get a humidifier to put more moisture in the air.
 Then again, you can always put some water in a dish by your heating vents to help accomplish the same thing, if price is a factor.

 Finally, you might want to increase your vitamin C intake for your overall body’s health.
 Being deficient in this vitamin could be another cause of the skin cracking.

-Hopefully, the information that I shared will help prevent or bring you relief because suffering is not beautiful!
+Hopefully, the information that I shared will help prevent or bring you relief to heal dry, cracked fingers and splitting skin because suffering is not beautiful!